Scott Walker (politician)

 Scott Kevin Walker (born November 2, 1967) is an American politician who served as the 45th governor of Wisconsin from 2011 to 2019.
 A member of the Republican Party, he previously served as Milwaukee County executive from 2002 to 2010.
-He is the most recent Republican to have served as Governor of Wisconsin.
+He is the most recent Republican to have served as governor of Wisconsin.

-Born in Colorado Springs, Colorado, Walker was raised in Plainfield, Iowa, and in Delavan, Wisconsin.
+Born in Colorado Springs, Colorado, Walker was raised in Plainfield, Iowa, and Delavan, Wisconsin.
 He was elected to the Wisconsin State Assembly in 1992, representing a district in western Milwaukee County.
-In 2002, Walker was elected Milwaukee County Executive in a special election following the resignation of F. Thomas Ament; he was elected to a full term in 2004 and was re-elected in 2008.
+In 2002, Walker was elected Milwaukee County executive in a special election following the resignation of Tom Ament.
+He was elected to a full term in 2004 and reelected in 2008.
+Walker ran for governor in 2006 but withdrew before the primary election.
+He ran again in 2010 and won, defeating Democrat Tom Barrett.

-Walker ran for Governor of Wisconsin in 2006, but dropped out of the race before the primary election.
-He ran again in 2010 and won.
-Shortly after his inauguration in 2011, Walker gained national attention by introducing the Wisconsin Budget Repair Bill; the legislation proposed to effectively eliminate collective bargaining for most Wisconsin public employees.
-In response, opponents of the bill protested at the Wisconsin State Capitol and Senate Democrats left the state in an effort to prevent the bill from being passed.
-Nevertheless, the Wisconsin Budget Repair Bill became law in March 2011.
-Opposition to the law led to an attempt to recall Walker from office in 2012.
-Walker prevailed in the recall election, becoming the first of two incumbent governors in the history of the United States to win a recall election, the other being California governor Gavin Newsom in 2021.
+Shortly after taking office in 2011, Walker gained national attention by introducing the Wisconsin Budget Repair Bill, which significantly limited collective bargaining rights for most Wisconsin public employees.
+The proposal prompted large protests at the Wisconsin State Capitol, and Democratic state senators temporarily left the state to prevent the bill from being passed.
+The bill was enacted in March 2011.
+Opposition to the law led to a recall election in 2012, which Walker won, making him the first incumbent U.S. governor to defeat a recall election; California governor Gavin Newsom later did so in 2021.

-Walker was re-elected in 2014, defeating Democratic Madison School Board member Mary Burke.
-Following heavy speculation about his presidential ambitions, Walker launched a campaign for the Republican nomination in the 2016 presidential election; however, he withdrew from the race after only two months as a result of declining support in polls.
-Walker sought a third term as governor in 2018, but was narrowly defeated by Democrat Tony Evers.

-Walker has served as the president of the Young America's Foundation since 2021.
+Walker was reelected in 2014, defeating Democratic challenger Mary Burke.
+In 2015, he launched a campaign for the Republican nomination for president but withdrew after two months amid declining poll support.
+Walker sought a third term as governor in 2018 but was narrowly defeated by Democrat Tony Evers.
+Since 2021, he has served as president of Young America's Foundation.